pharaox/carnalitas_x/README.md

 * Slave prices better reflect the actual usefulness of slaves.
 * It's much easier to find rulers willing to buy or sell slaves via special convenience interactions.
 * Slavery doctrines have a significant and consistent impact that better reflects their original meaning.
-* Slaves can be also ransomed or gifted, and the AI will occasionally do it as well.
+* Slaves can be also ransomed, gifted, or liberated, and the AI will occasionally do it as well.
 * Slaves can be assigned to (some, but not all) council and court positions for additional benefits, and the AI is fully capable of doing this as well.
 * There are new court positions reserved for slaves or former slaves, such as *Slave Concubine*, *Slave Eunuch* or *Mameluke Captain*, available depending on religion, culture, and government form.
 * Additional slaves fit for specific occupations are spawned into the world via events.